 In addition, in May 2018, a “rider” was attached to the federal Department of Interior appropriations bill that would exempt the environmental documents for WaterFix from legal challenges at either the federal or the state level.
 The environmental documents list the identified impacts of the project and describe the ways the project will avoid or mitigate these impacts.
 If this information is faulty, it could affect waterfowl and also California Waterfowl’s own properties.
 We believe exempting these documents from legal challenges is bad policy, sets a bad precedent and violates due process and state rights.
 Action Alert: Click here to contact your representatives in Congress about this.

-2018-19 waterfowl regulations in California: California Waterfowl supports proposed changes to California’s waterfowl regulations, including a return to a daily pintail bag limit of two, and changes to goose hunting regulations in the Northeastern Zone.
+2018-19 waterfowl regulations in California: California Waterfowl supports changes to California’s waterfowl regulations in 2018-19, including a return to a daily pintail bag limit of two, and changes to goose hunting regulations in the Northeastern Zone.
 Read the latest news here.

 Pintail seasons and limits: A growing body of research tells us that the current restrictive limits on northern pintail are not helping to restore the species to its 1970s abundance – it may be that the pintail population is as good as it can get given the impact of agricultural practices on its breeding grounds.